-National Seminar 2021 will be Tuesday, July 13, through Saturday, July 17, at the Renaissance Phoenix Glendale Hotel and Spa, in Phoenix, Arizona.
+National Seminar 2021 will be Tuesday, July 13, through Saturday, July 17, at the Renaissance Phoenix Glendale Hotel and Spa, in Glendale, Arizona (Near Phoenix).
 Several performance opportunities are offered throughout the event.
 Use this application to be considered for one of the following options:

 Feature Concerts: There will be one feature concert each date of the event.
 This concert will feature one performing group or ensemble for a one-hour concert.